Terms and Conditions

 4.5.4 Settlement of Payment Collection

 The customer is obliged to provide their business relations with the correct payment information to ensure that the Customer's business relation(s) can transfer payments correctly to November First's bank account.
-In addition to providing the correct account details, November First has no responsibility or influence on the process that ensures that the Customer's business relation(s) can transfer the correct amounts to November First's account.
+In addition to providing the correct account details, November First has no responsibility or influence on the process that ensures that the Customer's business relation(s) can transfer the correct amount to November First's account.

 4.6 Agreement on the execution of transfers of funds and payment transactions